-These Rules and Regulations for Licensing of Nursing Facilities (R23-17-NF) are promulgated pursuant to the authority conferred under Section 23-17-10 of the General Laws of Rhode Island, as amended, and are established for the purpose of adopting minimum requirements for the licensure of nursing facilities in this state.
+These Rules and Regulations for Licensing of Nursing Facilities (R23-17-NF) are promulgated pursuant to the authority conferred under section 23-17-10 of the General Laws of Rhode Island, as amended, and are established for the purpose of adopting minimum requirements for the licensure of nursing facilities in this state.

-Pursuant to the provisions of section 42-35-3(c) of the General Laws of Rhode Island, as amended, consideration was given to the following: (1) alternative approaches to the regulations; (2) duplication or overlap with other state regulations; and (3) significant economic impact placed on facilities through these regulations.
+Pursuant to the provisions of section 42-35-3(c) of the General Laws of Rhode Island, as amended, consideration was given to the following: (1) alternative approaches to the regulations; and (2) duplication or overlap with other state regulations.
 Based on available information, no alternative approach, duplication or overlap was identified.
 The health and safety of the public overrides and economic impact.
 These rules and regulations are adopted in the best interest of the public health, safety and welfare.